jacobwindsor/pubchem-ranker/README.md

-# VOC Project
+# PubChem Ranker
-This is an application built to aid the identification of an ~800 strong list of VOCs given for the 3000 level MSP project.
-The application ranks VOCs by data gathered on PubChem in order to make identification easier.

-##Web Page
-Visit http://jacobwindsor.pythonanywhere.com to view an example of this application.
+This is a simple application built on top of Flask that allows for the ranking of compounds by the amount of BioAssays and BioSystems found in PubChem.
+A web-based interface is provided for viewing the ranked compounds and some commands for setting up and running the ranker.

 ## Setup
 1. Clone this repository